eagel27/iacdeep/index.md

 # About

-At IAC-Deep we work with and develop AI approaches to analyze and interpret astrphysica data, from solar physics to cosmology.
+At IAC-Deep we work with and develop AI approaches to analyze and interpret astrophysical data, from solar physics to cosmology.
 <br>

-# Schedule
+# Meetings

+We meet every Thursday at 12pm (WET)

 <style>
 .responsive-iframe {